 Organization Validation (OV) SSL Certificates

-The Certification Authority conducts a basic vetting, and checks if you have the legal right to use a specific domain.
+The Certification Authority conducts basic vetting and checks if you have the legal right to use a specific domain.
 The check is not as thorough as it is in the case of the EV SSL certificate.
 Information about your business is also available to the customers when they check the certification details.

 Domain Validation (DV) SSL Certificates